Skip to content

 }

 Fix: Use a supported model.
-Supported values are uni-1 and uni-1-max — both available to all accounts.
-See Models for details.
+Supported values are uni-1, uni-1-max, and ray-3.2 — all available to all accounts.
+See Models for the capability matrix.
 Note: any future unreleased alias names will also surface as "Unknown model" (HTTP 400), not as a distinct “not on your plan” error — this is intentional, to prevent enumeration of unreleased aliases.

 Request: